A local monument with a global ambition | Find peace here 24/7

 Trees from around the country that act as a symbol for peace in our virtual monument

-By sending a photo and location of one of your own trees, you can help to grow the monument.
-This reinforces the idea that peace is everywhere and that every tree can be a symbol for it.
+By sending a photo and a location Postcode of one of your local favourite trees, you can help to grow the Monument.
+It'll reinforce your own feeling of Peace and the ideas that Peace is everywhere and that every tree can be a symbol of Peace.

 EMAIL US